← All Conditions

 How long is recovery after keyhole rib resection?

 Most patients spend one to two days in hospital and can return to light activities within one to two weeks.
 Full recovery typically takes four to six weeks.
 Published series report pain relief in over 80% of patients who undergo surgery.
-Individual recovery depends on overall health and the extent of the procedure.

 Will I need a general anaesthetic?